Lostlitus/notes/cpp/definition_conflict.md

 Compile time conflicts appear in the scoop of translation unit.
 C++ expands the file indicated by `#include` preprocessor directive in preprocess time and compiles it in compile time.
 Here comes the question.
-If a header file is expanded multiply times, then the definitions in it appears more than once, and definition conflict occurs.
+If a header file is expanded multiple times, then the definitions in it appears more than once, and definition conflict occurs.

 ```C++